 Smoking causes 90% of all lung cancers and makes you more likely to develop cancers of the mouth, bladder, stomach, pancreas and liver.
 Continued smoking increases your risk of a heart attack, stroke, or circulatory problems.
 Smoking can worsen asthma, hinder recovery from a cold or flu, and cause impotence.

 Burning Wads Of Cash With The Flick Of A Lighter

 Would you throw away a new i-Phone every two months?
 What about hand a complete stranger an all-expenses paid trip to Hawaii every year?
 You may as well if you smoke a packet of cigarettes a day, particularly if you live in New York, where cigarettes cost more than anywhere else in the United States.

 The cost of a packet of cigarettes varies widely from state-to-state mostly due to state excise taxes.
 Over a year, your smokes are costing anywhere between $2000 to $4600.
 There's a whole lot of other stuff you could buy with that!
 Plus, smoking can increase health care costs, too.

 E-cigarette use has dramatically increased, especially among teenagers.
-Clever marketing claims that e-cigarettes are a healthier alternative to smoking.
+Clever marketing claims that e-cigarettes have little impact on your health.
 This is not quite true!

 While ECs do not contain the same number of chemicals that tobacco products or conventional cigarettes have, they are not without their risks.
 Research indicates they still emit toxic vapors and contain chemicals linked to lung disease.
 Nicotine reduces blood flow, and plastic surgeons recommend patients avoid smoking e-cigarettes for at least four weeks before their procedure.
 Nicotine in E-cigarettes is just as addictive as nicotine in nonelectronic cigarettes.